scrapy/parsel/docs/usage.rst

 -   `XPath/CSS Equivalents in Wikibooks`_

+Parsel support for CSS selectors comes from cssselect, so read about `CSS selectors supported by cssselect`_.

+.. _CSS selectors supported by cssselect: https://cssselect.readthedocs.io/en/latest/#supported-selectors

 `XPath`_ is a language for selecting nodes in XML documents, which can also be used with HTML.
 Resources to learn XPath_ include: